ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 6- Analysing results with [**Tracer**](http://tree.bio.ed.ac.uk/software/tracer/)
 Once the output file has been generated, open the *bears_TEFBD.log* file using Tracer.
 Go to the *age_extant* parameter in the **Estimates** window.

-- **What is the mean and 95% highest posterior density of the age of the MRCA of Ursinae?
-Are these estimates more precise than in the Node dating analysis?**
+>**What is the mean and 95% highest posterior density of the age of the MRCA of Ursinae?
+Are these estimates more precise than in the Node dating analysis?**</br>

 7- Using [**FigTree**](http://tree.bio.ed.ac.uk/software/figtree/) to visualize the topology and ages Proceed as you have done before for the Node Calibrated analysis.